Towards Segment Anything Model (SAM) for Medical Image Segmentation: A Survey: Discussion and Conclusion

 \textbf{Reduce the Annotation Cost for Medical Image Segmentation.} The heavy annotation cost of medical images is one of the major challenges of developing segmentation models, since it typically requires the domain-specific knowledge of experts to provide reliable and accurate annotations \cite{SemiSurvey,MIA-Imperfect}.
 Although the segmentation results generated by SAM is not always perfect, these segmentation masks can still be considered to reduce the annotation cost.
 Instead of labeling targets from scratch, experts can utilize SAM to implement a coarse segmentation and then revise the segmentation manually, so as to achieve fast interactive segmentation.
+This direction is also explored by several recent studies.
+For example, Wang \textit{et al.} propose $SAM^{Med}$ framework for medical image annotation to leverage the capabilities of SAM, which consists of two submodules for automatic generation of annotations with $SAM^{auto}$ and assisting users for efficient annotating medical images with $SAM^{assist}$.
+Shen \textit{et al.} \cite{SAM--Med} focus on utilizing SAM's zero-shot capabilities for interactive medical image segmentation with an innovative reinforcement learning-based framework named temporally-extended prompts optimization (TEPO) by adaptively providing suitable prompt forms for human experts.
+Huang \textit{et al.} \cite{huang2023push} propose a label corruption framework to push the boundary of SAM-based segmentation for pseodu-label correction by utilizing a novel noise detection module to distinguish between noisy labels from clean labels with uncertainty-based self-correction.

 \textbf{Beyond Point and Box Prompts.} Several empirical studies \cite{SAM-MI,SAM-DKFZ-Abdomen} illustrate that using box prompts can achieve better results compared with point prompts because relatively more accurate location information can be obtained.
 However, if there are multiple similar instances around the segmentation target, large bounding box may confuse the model and lead to incorrect segmentation results.
 In addition to the point and box prompts, scribble prompt is another widely used interaction for medical image segmentation \cite{Scribbleseg-1,Scribbleseg-2}, which is useful and efficient for some non-compact targets with irregular shape and may further improve the performance when incorporated to SAM as illustrated in Fig.\ref{Scribble}.